- Published on

 Conclusion

-class does to be generic.
+There's an exceptional amount of work that the Task class does to be generic.
 But it remains relatively simple at its core.

 The great takeaway from this video is to know that you don't need to deep-dive on everything.
 But it's always great to look one level under the hood and just take a look at how the tools you use every day work.